canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 Passwords help to secure our cluster and are essential for security.
 Over time it is a good practice to change the password frequently.
 Here we will go through setting and changing the password for the admin user.

 ### Retrieve the admin password
-As previously mentioned, the admin password can be retrieved by running the `get-password` action on the Charmed Kafka application:
+As previously mentioned, the admin password can be retrieved by running the `get-admin-credentials` action on the Charmed Kafka application:
 ```shell
 juju run-action kafka/leader get-admin-credentials --wait
 ```